gasolin/truffle-react-redux/README.md

 # Truffle-Contracts-Web-DApp

 The `truffle-contracts-web-dapp` provide the template for your next dapp.
-It separate the concern and the dependencies of `contracts` and `web` frontend, and include the glue scripts to bridge both sides.
+It separate the concern of `contracts` and `web` frontend by putting them in separate folder and include the glue scripts to handle the dependencies and bridge the both sides.

 * `contracts/` This project was bootstrapped with `truffle init`
 * `web/` This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).